YOUSEF-ALBATHALY/kilo-byte-bit/README.md

 - the number in kilo is : 5 kb
 - the number in bytes is : 5120 byte
-- the number in bit is : 40960 bin
+- the number in bit is : 40960 bit

 ---